 But the problems are not limited to the business/customer relationship, but extend deep into the company.
 Many providers have already set up an infrastructure for billing and Apple's lack of integration with external systems leads to a greater burden for those who have to operate them.
 Fried argues as follows:

-In addition, like many sophisticated software companies, we already have a centralized billing system tied into our own back office systems.
-Administration, accounting, account management, data search, customer support, etc. If one of our customers is forced to pay using Apple's payment system, we are blind.
+Furthermore, like many sophisticated software companies, we already have a centralized billing system integrated into our own back-office systems—administration, accounting, account management, data searches, customer support, etc. If one of our customers is forced to pay with Apple's payment system, we're blind.
 We can't look them up, we can't help them.
 Our only answer is "Ask Apple."
 What a terrible, hopeless message.
-Developers who are forced to send this message today are often accused of cheating their customers, stealing their money, etc.
+Developers who are forced to send this message today are often accused of defrauding their customers, stealing their money, etc.

 “It’s our business, not your business”